-A fundamental theory to practical applications of GPS; a study of GPS errors, accuracies, techniques in everyday practice, GPS technology, common hardware, surveying methods and planning and observation.
+A fundamental theory to practical applications of GPS; a study of GPS er-rors, accuracies, techniques in everyday practice, GPS technology, common hardware, surveying methods in every day practice, but retrining of observation.
 Static field projects using the harn and cor stations will be performed along with RTK projects in data collections and stakeout.
 Prerequisite: CET 210